 Date and time

-The Regional Studies Association’s Annual Conference 2023 #RSA23 will be our largest knowledge exchange and networking gathering to date.
+The Regional Studies Association’s Annual Conference 2023 #RSA23 will be our largest knowledge exchange and networking gathering in 2023.
 It is being held in partnership with the School of Economics and Business, University of Ljubljana, Slovenia.
 This four-day conference brings together academics and policymakers to exchange news, views and research findings from the fields of regional studies and science, regional and economic development, policy and planning.
 There will be representation from around 50 different global territories as we gather both established experts and early career researchers in the beautiful city of Ljubljana.

 The conference will feature 450+ presentations, high-profile plenary speakers, a number of specially convened sessions, workshops, networking sessions, walking tours and field trips.
 The social programme will include the conference dinner and a reception, side events, sport activities, exhibitor stalls and post-conference tours to explore Slovenia.

-#RSA20 will address topics concerned with regional and urban development, policy and research.
+#RSA23 will address topics concerned with regional and urban development, policy and research.
 The Association takes a broad view of its remit, but all submissions will be refereed prior to acceptance to ensure minimum standards of quality and field relevance and innovation are maintained.
 In addition to abstract submissions we welcome proposals for special sessions, networking events, book launches, author meets critic sessions, etc.

 Call for Abstracts: Regions are always transforming.
 Global megatrends transform the way we live, work, interact, finance, produce and consume.
 At the same time, these long-run transformations are punctuated by events both large and small.
 We can think here about how the Covid-19 global health crisis and war in Ukraine have disrupted the social, economic, political and environmental landscape.
 Nationally, regionally and locally, new governments, policies, plans, developments, along with social movements and mobilisation around everyday issues of identity, representation, inclusion/exclusion, citizenship, all lead to change or transition in one form or other.
 Typically, many such attempts at transforming regions are also met with resistance, with interests keen to preserve the status quo or propose their own alternative changes.